Learn how an imbalance of the hormones estrogen and testosterone can cause breast tissue swelling in boys or men.

 Gynecomastia (guy-nuh-koh-MAS-tee-uh) is an increase in the amount of breast gland tissue in boys or men.
 An imbalance of the hormones estrogen and testosterone causes it.
 Gynecomastia can affect one or both breasts, sometimes unevenly.

 Pseudogynecomastia is an increase in fat but not gland tissue in male breasts.

-Newborns, boys going through puberty and older men may develop gynecomastia as a result of normal changes in hormone levels, though other causes also exist.
+Newborns, boys going through puberty and older men may develop gynecomastia due to natural changes in hormone levels.
+There are other causes too.

-See your doctor if you have:
+See a member of your health care team if you have:

-Most people think of estrogen as an exclusively female hormone, but men also produce it — though usually in small quantities.
-Male estrogen levels that are too high or are out of balance with testosterone levels can cause gynecomastia.
+Estrogen levels that are too high or are out of balance with testosterone levels can cause gynecomastia.

 Substances that can cause gynecomastia include: